drowaudio/presentations/README.md

   - [Using JUCE value trees and modern C++ to build large scale applications](#using-juce-valuetrees-and-modern-c-to-build-large-scale-applications)
   - [Using Modern C++ with JUCE to Improve Code Clarity](#using-modern-c-with-juce-to-improve-code-clarity)
   - [Using C++11 to Improve Code Clarity- Braced Initialisers](#using-c11-to-improve-code-clarity---braced-initialisers)

+### Introducing Tracktion Graph
+###### ADC 2020 - Nov 2020

+Tracktion Graph is a new open source library designed to build and process complex topological graphs of audio and MIDI sources.
+It was designed to replace the internal processing of the Tracktion Engine framework in order to solve problems such as plugin delay compensation and optimise processing for multi-core CPUs.
+The resulting library has no dependency on the Tracktion Engine framework and can be used for many generic audio processing applications.

+This talk aims to introduce the concept of an audio graph, what the inherent difficulties are and how the Tracktion Graph library solves them.
+The talk will mainly focus on looking at audio applications as high-level graph abstractions and then introduce the library as a way to realise those abstractions.
+This should leave the attendee with a broader knowledge of audio graph topologies, how to structure their audio applications and how to utilise Tracktion Graph to make this a quick, painless and safe task.

 ### Real-time Trade-offs